 One Renaissance member surveyed said they always look to their “Lost Client List” to see who they may be able to get back in touch with to rekindle a relationship.

 There’s valuable insight and opportunity found in your list of previous clients.
 See each client as an opportunity to win back business.

-Referrals can be a huge driver of new business, and David M. Dawson, Sr. Vice President Agency Growth, recommends that you directly ask your top clients to refer you to others.
+Referrals can be a huge driver of new business, and David Dawson, Renaissance regional executive vice president/Northeast, recommends that you directly ask your top clients to refer you to others.

 While it might seem scary to ask for referrals, if you’ve been able to build trust and rapport with your clients, they’ll feel confident and comfortable with recommending you to their friends, family, and colleagues.

-Focus your referral request efforts on customers who know you well and have had a positive experience with you.
-You’ll also want to ask them when you know they’re happy–after you’ve helped them when they’ve received good news, or something similar.
+Focus your referral request efforts on customers whom know you well and have had a positive experience with you.
+You’ll also want to ask them when you know they’re happy – after you’ve helped them.

 - “Would you consider doing a small favor for me?”